Ruchi0903/LeetCode/747-min-cost-climbing-stairs/Notes.md

 <h2>min-cost-climbing-stairs Notes</h2><hr>fill(dp.begin(), dp.end(), -1);
-This is used because we are intializing the vector globally so i
+This is used because we are intializing the vector globally so leetcode is